m-colombo/PhpImagesGallery/README.md

 # PhpImagesGallery
-A simple gallery manager, no presentation just backend.
-Album creation, images uploads, thumb.
+A simple gallery manager, no presentation just PHP+Mysql backend.

+## Features:
+- Ajax admin panel with JQuery + Bootstrap
+- Install script
+- Easy drag and drop uploads (thanks dropzone)
+- Image scaling
+- Thumbnails generation.
+- Quite simple api where get data to present

+## Disclaimer
+I needed something like this, since I wasn't able to find it I coded.. in hurry.
+There's a lot of //TODO in the code and there are much more than a lot not written in there.

+## License
+MIT